mgsosna/mattsosna.com/_posts/data_engineering/2021-06-07-PySpark-intro.md

 ## Spark dataframes
 Let's do one more example, this time using a nice abstration Spark provides on top of RDDs.
 In a syntax similar to `pandas`, we can use [Spark dataframes] to perform operations on data that's too large to fit into a `pandas` df.

+You probably don't have a dataframe with a few million rows laying around, so we'll need to generate one.

 Let's generate a dataframe with 50 million rows.
 We'll need to do this in pieces, iteratively saving CSVs to later ingest with PySpark.